RichardDeodutt/End-to-End/README.md

 To fix this issue you need to change the cypress version in [package.json](https://github.com/RichardDeodutt/End-to-End/blob/main/kura_test_repo/package.json) from `"cypress": "^8.7.0"` to `"cypress": "^10.2.0"`.

-Then delete the `nodes_modules` folder to be able rebuild the app.
+Then delete the `nodes_modules` folder to be able to rebuild the app.

+Example below:

+- `sudo rm -r nodes_modules`

 When that is done run the commands below to rebuild it: